alex-wap/blog/osuosl.md

 ### Current Tasks

-   * Get access to an IPMI-enabled machine `TODO`
+   * `TODO` Get access to an IPMI-enabled machine
       * *Hypervisors supporting IPMI?* Until I get access to a physical machine, I supposed having a VM on a hypervisor that implements a virtual IPMI interface would be useful, but neither KVM/QEMU or Virtualbox support this.
-   * Discuss initial REST API and CLI design, REST service hosting `TODO`
+   * Discuss initial REST API and CLI design, REST service hosting
-      * An initial implementation will be available soon [here](https://github.com/emaadmanzoor/igor-rest-api).
+      * An initial implementation is available [here](https://github.com/emaadmanzoor/igor-rest-api).
    * Implement the `login` and `power` REST endpoints and CLI commands `TODO`
       * An implementation will be available soon [here](https://github.com/emaadmanzoor/igor-rest-cli).